d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Decoder

 Let first look at how a decoder behaviors during predicting.
 Similar to the seq2seq model, we call $T$ forwards to generate a $T$ length sequence.
-At time step $t$, assume $\mathbf x_t$ is the current input, i.e. the query.
+At time step $t$, assume $\mathbf x_t$ is the current input, i.e., the query.
 Then keys and values of the self-attention layer consist of the current query with all past queries $\mathbf x_1, \ldots, \mathbf x_{t-1}$.

 ![Predict at time step $t$ for a self-attention layer.](../img/self-attention-predict.svg)